jsperger/MTurkForResearchers/MTurk Training Presentation.md

 Siddharth Suri & Duncan J. Watts - "Cooperation and Contagion in Web-Based, Networked Public Goods Experiments" Suri and Watts paper ran 113 experiments where they varied network structure to study cooperation and contagion.
 This type of research wouldn't be feasible in a lab.

 ---

-# Final Take Aways

-Remember that participants review requesters.
-Maintaining a good reputation is important for getting high quality responses quickly

----